-The query and the profile retrieved had to be communicated to the AXDB server via the Distribution Channels Module.
-This module can be integrated as a Java library which wraps the logic required for the web service communication.
-The Programme and Publication Tool on the other hand had to be accessed on a stream based level like a socket connection which is passed thru to the HTML response of the client.
-A requested movie file e.g. can not be completely loaded and then forwarded to the user.
-This procedure will lead to a not acceptable latency.
+The query and the profile retrieved had to be communicated to the AXDB server via the Simple Query Web Service module.
+This module can be accessed via web service.
+A Java library is available which wraps the logic required for the web service communication.
+The Programme and Publication Tool is accessed by a web service interface as well.
+The content retrieved is passed on by a HTTP response to the web browser on the client device.

-The current implementation permits the Web based input of search parameters, the preparation and conversion of these request parameters into the simplified query format, to call the responsible AXMEDIS component for subsequent treatment of the query and the presentation of the query results as list.
-The handling of the Client and Distribution Profiles, as well as the communication between Web interface and P&P Tool are not yet completely implemented.
-The latter requires further coordination with the partners involved.
+The current implementation permits the Web based input of search parameters, the preparation and conversion of these request parameters into the simplified query format (Simple Query Format), to call the responsible AXMEDIS component (Simple Query Web Service) for subsequent treatment of the query and the presentation of the query results as list.
+The handling of the User, Device, and Context Profiles, as well as the communication between Web interface and PnP Tool are performed by this demonstrator module as an example to show how the different components can be integrated into a distribution server.